thomasantony/enjomitch-orbiter/TransX/doc/TransX/TransX readme.txt

 -Color of planet orbits and atmospheres changed to a lighter shade of blue.
 Easier to see especially for YT videos.
 -2 TransX MFDs for the price of one!
-In addition to the transx.dll you get a second one named transx2.dll The second transx uses a different color scheme (red).
+In addition to the transx.dll you get a second one named transx2.dll.
+The second transx uses a different color scheme (red).
 In addition to the cool "TransX's evil twin" look, you get all the functionality mentioned above.
 It allows you to setup a completely independent TransX plan and both plans get saved in your scenario.
 Very handy for advanced mission planning , where you'd normally need a surrogate ship.

-By Enjo: Closest Approach minimization (Auto-Min):
+By Enjo:
+A) Auto-Min™ (Closest Approach minimization):
 Setting a variable's adjustment setting to Auto-Min serves the following purposes:
 1) You may use ++ or -- to find optimal value of this variable, which minimizes the Closest Approach
 2) In Maj.Ejection plan, you may do the same as in 1), but also, you may leave other variables with Auto-Min setting, which will force them to be passively minimized while changing the Ejection Date, therefore automatically finding solutions.
 3) After you've roughly found a solution in point 2), you may further minimize the Cl.
 App. by switching the Ej.
 Date to Auto-Min and pressing ++ or --

+B) Auto-Center™ (Target View's crosshair auto centering):
+The Manoeuvre mode now has a new variable: Auto-Center.
+Switch it on to automatically center the crosshair and switch it off to disable it.
+WARNING: due to TransX' limitations, the selection that you make will only have an effect in the Target View!
+Additionally, the AP will automatically cut the main engines once the burn is considered complete (ie., the dV starts increasing).
+Once it happens, you may let the Auto-Center to realign and fix the residual error with RCS in translational mode.
+Also, a good technique would be to gradually decrease the thrust in the last seconds of the planned burn, as the remaining dV gets very low, which gives more margin for the Auto-Center AP to react.

 Any questions - post in the addons section of the Orbiter forum.